 - International Zebra Day – January 31

-- Apple Tree Day – January 6
+- Apple Tree Day – January 6 (see this apple facts printable)

 - World Day for War Orphans – January 6